mowlwurf/simpleq/README.md

 ***

 SimpleQ is a generic queue system based on Symfony2 & Doctrine.
-Lightweight, fast and easy to configure.
+Lightweight, fast, easy to configure and free.

 ***